aofarrel/BYOD-to-Terra/README.md

 # [BDC] BYOD to Terra
  Repo for Bring Your Own Data (BYOD) resources for Terra.
 Created as part of BioData Catalyst.
 Currently a work-in-progress, these resources are made to be used on Terra via its Jupyter Notebook integration.
 The goal of these tools is two-fold: Clearly show how to move your own data into Terra, and index it in a way that running workflows on said data is simple by leveraging Terra's data table features.

+ This repository is a copy of the resources that will be made available in an upcoming Terra workspace.
+That workspace's Dashboard text is stored here as "full_documentation.md"

  The notebooks are as follows:
   * Folder Maker: Create a "folder" on Terra for you to neatly upload your data into.
   * File Finder: Generate a Terra data table of BYOD files, the simplest use case.
 Every row represents one file.